-This document is designed to complement and support National Operational Guidance and defines how breathing apparatus procedures should be used at operational incidents.
 BA command and control procedures provide a clear framework for operational activities to function effectively, structured around the incident command system.
 The procedures will allow efficient, effective and safe working practices to be adopted and can be adapted to all sizes and types of incident that require the use of BA.

-- Developing safe systems of work
+- Developing safe systems of work when deploying BA

 - Managing BA operations

-- Defining specific roles and responsibilities in relation to BA
+- Defining roles and responsibilities for BA

 - Developing BA training

 - Readiness of BA wearers